AdrienLemaire/fandekasp.github.io/2015-08-01-analysing-the-pomodoro-technique.md

 layout: post

 title:  "Analysing the Pomodoro Technique"
-subtitle: How would be the perfect pomodoro app?"
+subtitle: "Personal analyse of the technique and thoughts for a better application"

 date:   2015-08-01 00:00:00
 categories: Productivity